Perkins Observatory: Challenges

 Perkins Observatory faces many challenges as it begins the 21st Century.

 Like many public institutions without government support, Perkins faces funding limitations.
 Although the Ohio Wesleyan University is very supportive, it cannot by itself provide adequate monies for staff, program expansion, or maintenance on the historic building.
 (An endowment fund has been established, and donations are accepted.)

 Since the observatory was constructed 1923–1931, it experiences many maintenance challenges typical of older, historic buildings.
 Costly repairs and heating and cooling expenses eat into the limited budget.
 Also, handicapped accessibility was not a concern in the 1920s.
 Retrofitting the building for public use while keeping its unique architectural identity has proved to be difficult, costly, and time-consuming.

 The most troublesome challenge that Perkins Observatory must now deal with is the increasing effect of light pollution.
 The city of Delaware is expanding from the north while Columbus expands from the south.
-Although lighting ordinances do exist which cover the surrounding area, enforcing compliance is a constant struggle.
+Although lighting regulations exist which cover the surrounding area, enforcing compliance is a constant struggle.
 Observatory staff recognizes that the day is coming when observation of deep sky objects will no longer be possible from the site.

-The observatory now faces new challenges in October 2009 as part of the neighboring golf course plans to develop box stores and apartments next to the observatory.
-This light pollution will certainly disable the observatory.
-Volunteers and staff are looking to the Delaware and Columbus residents to voice their opinion to the Delaware zoning commission to keep this from happening and to preserve what view of the heavens the observatory has now.